 If You're Already Retired (COLA for Current Retirees)

 Current retirees receive a separate 2.8% COLA (Cost of Living Adjustment) applied directly to their existing retirement check.
-This is automatic — no action needed.
+This is automatic, no action needed.
+Wondering where COLA is headed next year?
+See our 2027 COLA forecast for military retirees.

 BRS (Blended Retirement System) Pay Chart